Protecting your business beyond Cyber Security Awareness Month

 Enforcing a stringent password policy, while users are using leaked passwords, will render those passwords weak.
 With over a billion leaked passwords online, the most important step organizations need to take regarding password security is implementing password blacklisting.
 The password blacklist should be comprehensive and continuously updated to ensure that you are truly blocking users from using compromised passwords.

-Specops Password Policy prevents the creation of weak passwords through a robust feature set that includes blocking the use of leetspeak, keyboard strokes, dictionary words, and over 1 billion leaked password.
+Specops Password Policy prevents the creation of weak passwords through a robust feature set that includes blocking the use of leetspeak, keyboard strokes, dictionary words, and over 2 billion leaked passwords.
 For more information, click here.